nathanfrancy/express-includes/README.md

 ];
 ```

 And specific page definitions, which match exactly with the URL.
-You can also match with a page that has a parameter with a semicolon (`:`).
+You can also match with a page that has a wildcard (ex. an ID value) with a semicolon (`:`).

 ```javascript
 var pageDefinition = [